-The Group has established an Operational Readiness team to manage and execute a structured preopening planning program to transition from Treasury Brisbane to Queen's Wharf.
+The ability to deliver a fully operational The Group has established an Operational Readiness team to business model that delivers an integrated manage and execute a structured preopening planning program to transition from Treasury Brisbane to Queen's Wharf.
 A governance framework has been developed that operates with an integrated "3 lines of defence" model to identify and manage key risks and to provide assurance that the controls and actions underway are effective in managing those risks.
 The Operational Readiness team provides reporting to the Board and to the joint venture board.